Attention as a Source of Scarcity for Decentralized Identity Systems

 Making up an idea about somebody is another type of computation that our brain performs and is subject to the same limitation as other cognitive processes.

 Not only making up an idea about somebody requires paying attention to that person.
 Additionally, we dedicate different amounts of attention to different people depending on how important we perceive them to be in a group.

 This claim is axiomatic.
-You can observe it in your own experience.
+You can observe it from your own experience.

-A person with the highest status in a group is going to receive a lot of attention from the members of the group.
+A person with the highest status in a group will receive a lot of attention from the group members.
 A person with a low status is going to receive little attention.

-It seems feasible that this approach can be applied to a variety of other data sets.4
+It seems feasible that this approach can be applied to various other data sets.4

 The proposed solution fulfills both requirements:

 It does not require sacrificing privacy.
 One can create a pseudonymous account and attract the attention of other users.
-However, in order to do so, they must compete with others and provide something of interest.
-Not only this process takes a lot of time and effort, but also seems to be an effective way of filtering between products of organic and machine intelligence.
+However, to do so, they must compete with others and provide something of interest.
+Not only does this process take a lot of time and effort, but it also seems to be an effective way of filtering between organic and machine intelligence products.
 We have seen hardly any bots receiving meaningful scores in our system.

-It does not limit one’s ability to issue and control its own identifiers.
-One is free to create as many as they wish, but this process alone does not provide them with any “voting power”.
-In order for these identifiers to form identities, they need to become recognized by intelligence behind other identities.
-Attracting their attention requires products of organic intelligence delivered over an extended period of time.
-Therefore, one can choose to create multiple identities but their total weight/voting power is going to be predicated on the amount of attention that the organic intelligence behind them can attract.
+It does not limit one’s ability to issue and control its identifiers.
+One can create as many as one wishes, but this process alone does not give them any “voting power.”
+In order for these identifiers to form identities, they need to become recognized by the intelligence behind other identities.
+Attracting their attention requires products of organic intelligence delivered over an extended time.
+Therefore, one can choose to create multiple identities.
+Still, their total weight/voting power will be predicated on the amount of attention the organic intelligence behind them can attract.